beancount/fava/fava/help/extensions.md

 Fava supports extensions.
-Currently they can only register hooks for some events.
+Extensions allow you to register hooks and generate your own report pages.

 If you use this extension system and need it to do more or need other hooks, please open an issue on [GitHub](https://github.com/beancount/fava/issues).